Johanna Larsson: 2010: Major main-draw debut, WTA Tour doubles title, singles top 100

-2011
+2011: Second career doubles title, maiden singles final

 Larsson began 2011 with three consecutive losses in Auckland, Hobart and at the Australian Open.
 She also lost in the second round of a $25k event in Stockholm before an improvement in form saw her make it to the semifinals of the Abierto Mexicano.
 She defeated Li Na in the second round in Miami, before losing to Alexandra Dulgheru.
 In the lead up to the French Open, she made a semifinal appearance in Estoril losing to Kristina Barrois.
 She defeated former French Open Champion Ana Ivanovic in three sets at the French Open, but lost in the second round to Ekaterina Makarova.

+Playing with Jasmin Wöhr, she won her second WTA Tour doubles title at the Danish Open defeating Kristina Mladenovic and Katarzyna Piter in the final.

 At the Swedish Open, Larsson beat Alla Kudryavtseva in the first round.
 She then defeated Vera Dushevina and Lourdes Domínguez Lino, winning both matches in three sets.
 In the semifinals, she easily beat Sofia Arvidsson to advance to her second WTA Tour final, which she lost to eighth seed Polona Hercog, in straight sets.
 She repeated her Wimbledon result, losing in the first round of the US Open.

-2012
+2012–2013: Second Swedish Open final

-In a repeat of 2011, Larsson lost in the first round of her opening three events.
+Larsson lost in the first round of her opening three events in 2011.
 She posted a 3–6 win–loss record between the tournaments of Memphis and Estoril.
 Her first quarterfinal of the year occurred in Strasbourg where she lost to Francesca Schiavone.
 A second quarterfinal was recorded two tournaments later, this time in Bad Gastein.
 Following a first-round exit at Wimbledon, Larsson took a wildcard into a $100k event.
 She defeated the fourth, sixth and third seeds en route to taking the title.
-Larsson then reached the semifinals of Sony Swedish Open in Båstad, losing to Mathilde Johansson.
-In the run up to the US Open, in Cincinnati, Larsson recorded a win over Marion Bartoli (ranked 11 at the time) before losing to Li Na.
+Larsson then reached the semifinals of the 2012 Swedish Open in Båstad, losing to Mathilde Johansson.
+In the run up to the US Open, in Cincinnati, Larsson recorded a win over world No. 11 Marion Bartoli, before losing to Li Na.
 In the final major of the year she faced Dominika Cibulková, but despite taking the first set on a tie-break she went on to lose in three sets.
 She ended the year playing mostly qualifying in WTA events in Asia.